bryceosterhaus/metaljs.com/src/pages/docs/guides/web-components.md

 ## [Define web components](#define_web_components)

 This package exposes a single helper function that can be used to wrap any Metal component in a web component.
-It receives two arguments, the tag name you want the web component to receive, and the constructor of the Metal component.
+It receives two arguments: the tag name you want the web component to receive, and the constructor of the Metal component:

 ```javascript
 import JSXComponent from 'metal-jsx';